U.S. to send envoy to Saudi Arabia; Texas suggests oil output cuts

 Trump administration officials will continue to reduce global oil output with sanctions on what the officials called bad actors in Iran and Venezuela, both of which are OPEC members, and their shipping networks, the officials said.
 To the extent that Russia is involved in marketing Venezuelan oil, it will be sanctioned, the officials said.

+A group of nine Republican U.S. Senators, mainly from oil producing states, urged Commerce Secretary Wilbur Ross late on Friday to investigate whether Saudi Arabia and Russia were excessively dumping oil on global markets.

-Reporting by Timothy Gardner and Jennifer Hiller; additional reporting by Stephen Kalin in Riyadh and Rania El Gamal in Dubai; Editing by Tom Brown and Leslie Adler
+Reporting by Timothy Gardner and Jennifer Hiller; additional reporting by Stephen Kalin in Riyadh and Rania El Gamal in Dubai; Editing by Tom Brown, Leslie Adler and Daniel Wallis